 What things should I look out for?

 In nearly all cases, a sore throat or tonsillitis clears up without leaving any problems.
 However, occasionally a typical sore throat may progress to cause complications.
 Also, a sore throat is sometimes due to an unusual but more serious illness.
 Therefore, for the sake of completeness, the things to look out for include the following.

 Glandular fever (infectious mononucleosis)

-Infectious mononucleosis is caused by the Epstein-Barr virus.
+Glandular fever is caused by the Epstein-Barr virus.
 It tends to cause a severe bout of tonsillitis in addition to other symptoms.
 See separate leaflet called Glandular Fever (Infectious Mononucleosis) for more details.

 Quinsy (also known as peritonsillar abscess)

 Quinsy is an uncommon condition where a collection of pus (an abscess) develops next to a tonsil, due to a germ (bacterial) infection.
 It usually develops just on one side.
-It may follow a tonsillitis or develop without having had tonsillitis.
-The tonsil on the affected side may be swollen or look normal, but is pushed towards the midline by the abscess next to the tonsil.
+It may follow tonsillitis or develop without having had tonsillitis.
+The tonsil on the affected side may be swollen or look normal but is pushed towards the midline by the abscess next to the tonsil.
 Quinsy is very painful and can make you feel very unwell.
-It is treated with antibiotics, but also the pus often needs to be drained with a small operation.
+It is treated with antibiotics but also the pus often needs to be drained with a small operation.